 How To Choose A Good Blog Name

-Consider what is already out there too.
-You need to be sure that the name you want is available (ideally as a .com domain).
 Social media availability is important too.
 One time, I tried to make a beer blog with an animal as its mascot.
 I went through about 15 different zoo animals before I found a Twitter handle that wasn't taken.

-One simple technique here is to Google whatever name you’re considering.
+Google whatever name you’re considering.
 See what comes up.
 This should highlight what else is associated with the phrase that you’re considering.
 You don't have to be the only one with this name, but it's best if you are!
 You may find some Tumblr from 2014 who has the same name as you, but that doesn't matter.
 Just watch out for big brands.